charlesdaniels/toolchest/doc/packaging.rst

   example and demo packages
 * net.cdaniels.toolchest.tools - assorted tools and utilities
 * net.cdaniels.toolchest.ports - programs which were written by other people
+* net.cdaniels.toolchest.uofsc - tool and utilities relating to University of South Carolina courses and whatnot.

 You may install additional repositories by placing an appropriately structured directory tree in the packages/ directory, and you may uninstall a repository